 Cheese (in moderation)

 A staple of many meals, cheese can be fed to most dogs in small amounts.
-You can use cheese as a high-value treat during training, to hide pills, or to top a dinner dish.
+You can use cheese as a high-value treat during training, hide pills, or top a dinner dish.
 Choose cheeses that are lower in fat and sodium, and feed cheese moderately.

 While cooking healthy for you and your dog will surely keep you both a lot healthier, it also gives you quality time together.
 But, be sure to feed these foods in moderation and keep an eye on changes in your dog’s weight.
 Remember to consult your veterinarian before feeding your dog human food.

 You May Also Like